 Can I Remove Sensitive Information From The Dark Web?

-Unfortunately, unlike Google, Facebook or YouTube, dark web networks aren’t in the habit of paying attention to takedown notices.
-Dark web removal is tricky.
-If your data has appeared on the dark web, there’s very little you can do to get it taken down.
-However, you can assess what information is there and take steps to reduce your risk.
+Unfortunately, unlike Google, Facebook or YouTube, dark web networks aren’t in the habit of paying attention to take-down notices or legal threats.
+Removing your data from the dark web can be tricky.
+If your data has appeared on the dark web already, there’s very little you can do to force a site to take it down.
+However, you can assess what information is there and take steps to reduce your risk

 You should immediately replace all passwords which have been leaked online.
 Not only should you replace passwords for accounts which have been compromised but you should do this for any other accounts which use those same passwords.
-It is a bad practice to use the same password for multiple accounts anyway, so now is a good time to overhaul your passwords.
+It is a bad practice to use the same password for multiple accounts anyway, so now is a good time to overhaul your passwords and start using a password manager.